anon140103/reproducible-research_homework/README.md

 Every time I run the function, it generates a unique, unpredictable path because each step is determined randomly.
 The number specified within the function's brackets determines the length of the walk, this simulation ran for 500 units of time.

-When comparing the two plots, there is a marked difference in the scale of the axes.
-Although not immediately obvious, the left-hand plot explores a greater range of x-axis values compared to the right-hand plot, while the right-hand plot explores a greater range of y-axis values compared to the left-hand plot.
+When comparing the two plots, we can see a difference in the paths they take.
+There there is a marked difference in the scale of the axes, and we can see that the left-hand plot explores a greater range of x-axis values compared to the right-hand plot, while the right-hand plot explores a greater range of y-axis values.
 As a result, the left-hand plot shows more exploration of the horizontal 2D space, with more movement into both positive and negative x-axis values.
 In contrast, the right-hand plot shows more exploration of the vertical 2D space, with more movement into both positive and negative y-axis values.
 These observations reveal the randomness of the process - each path evolves independently and unpredictably even when using the same parameters.

 **b) Investigate the term random seeds.
 What is a random seed and how does it work?
 (5 points)**